 Recent Television appearances include: “Miss Marple: A Carribbean Mystery”(BBC), “Kidnap And Ransom”(ITV); Martina Cole’s “The Runaway” (Sky TV); and “Women In Love” (BBC).
-He resumes his role as The Glock, with John Cleese in the Feature Film, “Spud:The Madness Continues” to be released in 2013.
+He resumes his role as The Glock, with John Cleese in the Feature Film, “Spud:The Madness Continues”.

 Jeremy is also in demand as a highly experienced Voice artist.